paul-wolf/djaq/README.md

 DQ("(b.name) Book{regex(b.name, 'B.*')} b")
 ```

-Notice, we always want to use upper case for the function name when
+We always want to use upper case for the function name when
 defining the function.
 Usage of a function is then
 case-insensitive.
 You may wish to make sure you are not over-writing
 existing functions.
 "REGEX" already exists, for instance.